Personal tools

 a Pleiades place resource

 Ambresbury Banks is an archaeological site in the Epping Forest of Essex, England.
-There are the remains of a 4.5 ha Iron Age hill fort, a site that is now forested.
+It contains the remains of a 4.5 ha Iron Age hillfort on a site that is now forested.

 https://pleiades.stoa.org/places/187989739